NVIDIA/aistore/docs/python_sdk.md

 - `to_bck` _Bucket_ - Destination bucket
 - `prefix_filter` _str, optional_ - Only copy objects with names starting with this prefix
 - `prepend` _str, optional_ - Value to prepend to the name of copied objects
+- `ext` _Dict[str, str], optional_ - Dict mapping each extension to the extension that will replace it (e.g. {"jpg": "txt"})
 - `dry_run` _bool, optional_ - Determines if the copy should actually
   happen or not
 - `force` _bool, optional_ - Override existing destination bucket
 - `latest` _bool, optional_ - GET the latest object version from the associated remote bucket
 - `sync` _bool, optional_ - synchronize destination bucket with its remote (e.g., Cloud or remote AIS) source
+- `num_workers` _int, optional_ - Number of concurrent workers for the copy job per target
+  - 0 (default): number of mountpaths
+  - -1: single thread, serial execution

 **Returns**: